What’s In A Goodbye

 Pasta Lover

-The Italian flavor has never been new to the Filipino palate and restaurants catering Italian cuisine are everywhere.
+The Italian flavor has never been new to the Filipino palate, and restaurants serving Italian cuisine are everywhere.
 But as the old saying goes, “some things never go out of style” and out of sync with the best of the best in pleasing the tummies.

-I bet there are classics that are an all-time favorite i.e. the first restaurant where you tried this, which had this and offered this.
-Let’s go Flashback Friday then and take a glimpse on Don Henrico’s humble beginnings.
+I bet there are classics that are an all-time favorite, i.e., the first restaurant where you tried this, which had this, and offered this.
+Let’s go Flashback Friday then and take a glimpse at Don Henrico’s humble beginnings.

-Founded way back 1993 in Baguio City, the establishment became a hit not just to the students, who were originally the targeted clientele, but also to the rest of the locals and tourists alike.
-Soon, branches spread down south invading the country’s capital, which is Metro Manila.
-They now have 10 branches in the following places in Luzon: Session Road, SM Baguio, Malate, Tomas Morato, at the Brickroad in Sta.
+Founded way back in 1993 in Baguio City, the establishment became a hit not just to the students, who were originally the targeted clientele, but also to the rest of the locals and tourists alike.
+Soon, branches spread down south, invading the country’s capital, which is Metro Manila.
+They now have 10 branches in the following places in Luzon: Session Road, SM Baguio, Malate, Tomas Morato, and the Brick Road in Sta.
 Lucia Mall in Cainta, Greenhills, West Avenue, Festival Mall in Alabang, SM Mall of Asia, and at Glorietta, Ayala Center, Makati City.

 Tin Ginete